Child Safety and Child Booster Seats Incentive Grants (20.613)

 Credentials/Documentation

-States submit certifications that it meets eligibility requirements no later than July 1 of each fiscal year.
-OMB Circular No. A-87 applies to this program.
+States submitted certifications that met eligibility requirements no later than July 1 of each fiscal year.

-Program is eligible for coverage under E.O.
-12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Environmental impact information is not required for this program.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+States are spending down what remains of these funds.
+No new money has been authorized for this SAFETEA-LU program.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Certifications, signed by the Governor's Representative for Highway Safety, are due no later than July 1 of each fiscal year to the appropriate NHTSA Regional Administrator.
 To apply for grant funds in a fiscal year, a New or Changed Law State must submit the certification required by Federal Register, Vol. 71, No. 20, Tuesday, January 31, 2006, Appendix 1 and an Unchanged Law State must submit the certification required by Federal Register, Vol. 71, No. 20, Tuesday, January 31, 2006, Appendix 2, signed by the Governor's Representative for Highway Safety, to the appropriate NHTSA Regional Administrator.

 Award Procedure

-A State submits certification that it meets eligibility requirements; after being informed by NHTSA that it is eligible for a grant, the State submits to the agency a plan that describes the programs the State will implement using the funds.
+A State submitted certification met eligibility requirements; after being informed by NHTSA that it is eligible for a grant, the State submits to the agency a plan that describes the programs the State will implement using the funds.
 Federal share is reimbursed on claims submitted in vouchers covering costs incurred.
 All participants have converted to the Electronic Transfer of Funds method.
 Funds placed in obligation are available until expended.
 NHTSA notifies the Governor in a letter that the State has met the requirements for a Section 2011 grant.
-The letter also describes the amount of the grant award.
+The letter also described the amount of the grant award.

 Deadlines